-Applicant Response: The development is proposed in an area with an established street grid.
-Access drives will be provided to serve the new parcels in a manner that allows for access to off-street parking.
-Therefore, alleys are not required as part of this partition.
+Applicant Response: The Replat / Partition is proposed within an area that has been developed with an established street grid.
+Access drives will be provided (at time of building permit) to serve the new parcels in a manner that allows for access to off-street parking.
+Therefore, alleys are not required as part of this Replat / Partition.

 T. Curbs.
 Curbs shall be required on all streets in all developments, and shall be installed by the developer in accordance with standards set forth by the city unless otherwise approved by the city.
 Approval of streets without curbs shall be at the discretion of the City Engineer, and shall be so determined during the tentative plan land division review process on the basis of special circumstances to the development.
-[L]

-Applicant Response: No new streets or curbs are needed to accommodate the partition, as all necessary facilities were constructed with the original subdivision.
+Applicant Response: No new streets or curbs are needed to accommodate the proposed Replat / Partition, as all necessary facilities were constructed with the original subdivision.